Symbian9/qmapshack-doc-wiki/Home.md

 If you want to start with QMapShack visit the [documentation page](DocMain).

+If you have found a bug or want a new feature [read this first](BugFeatures).

 If you want to help developing QMapShack visit the [developer's page](Developer).

 ## Features